eventide-project/schema-fixtures/README.md

 [TestBench](http://test-bench.software/) fixtures for the [Schema](https://github.com/eventide-project/schema) library

-The Schema Fixtures library provides [TestBench test fixtures](http://test-bench.software/user-guide/fixtures.html) for working with objects that are implementations of `Schema`, including `Schema::DataStructure`, and other implementations in other libraries, such as message objects based on the Eventide Project's `Messaging::Message`.
+The Schema Fixtures library provides [TestBench test fixtures](http://test-bench.software/user-guide/fixtures.html) for testing objects that are implementations of Eventide's `Schema`, including `Schema::DataStructure`, and other implementations in other libraries, such as message objects based on the Eventide Project's `Messaging::Message`.

 ## Fixtures